Dear Christian Single,

 I see you there stuck in despair.

-I see you frustrated with everything that comes along with the single season.
+Friend, I see your frustrated with everything that comes along with the single season.

-I see you patiently (and sometimes not so patiently) questioning God when it will be your turn.
+And, I hear you patiently (and sometimes not so patiently) questioning God when it will be your turn.

 I see you wondering if any other young people hold standards and morals as high as you do.
 One quick look around makes it seem as if you’re the only one left.
 A second look around leaves you without hope.

 Friend, I understand your feelings, your frustrations, and your worries.
-But, I am not the only one.
+I understand your desire to not want to tie yourself to someone who kicks rocks in your path.
 God sees you in your despair and frustrations, too.
 If you take the time to pray, seek His will, and listen, He will help you and relieve you of your despair and frustration.

 One night in my own despair and frustration (most likely after a random guy bombarded my inbox with messages not fit to be repeated), I, too, wondered and questioned God if I was the only one left who held her morals and standards high.